Washington Aqueduct

 The Washington Aqueduct is an aqueduct that provides the public water supply system serving Washington, D.C., and parts of its suburbs, using water from the Potomac River.
-One of the first major aqueduct projects in the United States, the Aqueduct was commissioned by Congress in 1852, and construction began in 1853 under the supervision of Montgomery C. Meigs and the US Army Corps of Engineers.
-Portions of the Aqueduct went online on January 3, 1859, and the full pipeline began operating in 1864.
-The system is owned and operated by the Corps of Engineers and has been in continuous use ever since.
-It is listed as a National Historic Landmark, and the Union Arch Bridge within the system is listed as a Historic Civil Engineering Landmark.
+One of the first major aqueduct projects in the United States, it was commissioned by the U.S. Congress in 1852, and construction began in 1853 under the supervision of Montgomery C. Meigs and the U.S. Army Corps of Engineers.
+Portions of the aqueduct began operation on January 3, 1859, and the full pipeline began operating in 1864.

+The system is owned and operated by the U.S. Army Corps of Engineers and has been in continuous use ever since.
+It is listed as a National Historic Landmark.
+The Union Arch Bridge, which carries a portion of the aqueduct, is also listed as a Historic Civil Engineering Landmark.

 Design and facilities

-The centerpiece of the Aqueduct is a 12-mile (19 km) pipeline which connects the system's dam at Great Falls with the Dalecarlia Reservoir on the border with Montgomery County, Maryland.
+The centerpiece of the Aqueduct is a 12-mile (19 km) pipeline that connects the system's dam at Great Falls with the Dalecarlia Reservoir on the border with Montgomery County, Maryland.
 Portions of the Aqueduct went online on January 3, 1859, and the full pipeline began operating in 1864.
 The pipeline runs along what is now MacArthur Boulevard, traversing some of the higher cliffs along the Potomac River.

 The Union Arch Bridge carries the pipeline and MacArthur Boulevard over Cabin John Creek and the Cabin John Parkway near the community of Cabin John, Maryland.
-This bridge was the longest masonry arch bridge in the world for 40 years after its completion.
+This bridge was the longest masonry arch bridge in the world for 40 years.

 The Dalecarlia Reservoir serves as a primary sedimentation basin.
 A portion of the water from the reservoir is treated at the nearby Dalecarlia Water Treatment Plant and distributed to municipal water mains.
 The remainder of the water from the reservoir flows to the Georgetown Reservoir in the Palisades neighborhood of Washington.
 This facility serves as an additional sedimentation basin, and then the water flows through the Washington City Tunnel to the treatment facility at the McMillan Reservoir, after which it is pumped through city mains.
 The Dalecarlia Reservoir was modified in 1895 and 1935 to improve water quality and increase water supply.